faisalmemon/solve-it-now/docs/documentation.md

 - EXTENT IS: How many objects affected, severity, trends
 - EXTENT IS NOT: How many could be affected but aren't

-#### **3. Choose Your AI Workflow**
+#### **3. Choose Your Processing Workflow**

+The systematic analysis you've completed can be processed in different ways:

+**Manual Analysis:**
+- Review your structured IS/IS NOT analysis systematically
+- Identify patterns and boundaries manually
+- Develop solutions based on systematic findings
+- Full control over the analytical process

 **System Prompt Workflow:**
 - Generates a formatted prompt for use with your own AI tools
-- App copies prompt to clipboard for pasting elsewhere
+- App copies structured analysis to clipboard for external processing
-- Full control over AI interaction
+- Maintain full control over AI interaction
-- No data sent to external services
+- No data sent to external services from the app

 **Public AI Workflow:**
-- Direct integration with AI services
+- AI enhancement of your systematic analysis
-- Your data may be used to improve AI models
+- Your structured data may be used to improve AI models
-- Immediate results within the app
+- Immediate additional perspectives within the app
 - No additional cost

 **Private AI Workflow (Premium):**
-- AI analysis with privacy guarantee
+- AI enhancement with privacy guarantee
-- Your data is not used for training
+- Your structured data is not used for training
 - Requires subscription purchase
-- Same immediate results as Public AI
+- Same immediate enhancement as Public AI

-#### **4. Review AI Suggestions**
+#### **4. Review Suggestions and Continue Analysis**

-After AI analysis, you'll see:
+After processing (manual or AI-enhanced), you'll see:

 **Suggested Solutions:**
-- List of potential solutions to validate
+- Potential solutions based on your systematic analysis
 - Tap to navigate to detailed evaluation
-- Accept, reject, or mark as "not sure"
+- Accept, reject, or mark as "not sure" based on your assessment
-- Accepted solutions appear in main view
+- Accepted solutions appear in main view for further investigation

 **Diagnostic Questions:**
-- Follow-up questions for deeper investigation
+- Follow-up questions for deeper systematic investigation
-- Answer questions to refine your understanding
+- Answer questions to refine your understanding within the structured framework
-- Questions help validate or eliminate potential causes
+- Questions help validate or eliminate potential causes systematically

-#### **5. Evaluate and Refine**
+#### **5. Evaluate and Refine Systematically**

 **Solution Evaluation:**
-- Review each suggested solution carefully
+- Review each suggested solution against your systematic analysis
-- Consider feasibility, cost, and likelihood of success
+- Consider feasibility, cost, and likelihood of success based on your IS/IS NOT findings
-- Use Accept/Reject/Not Sure buttons
+- Use Accept/Reject/Not Sure buttons to guide further investigation
-- Focus on solutions that address root causes
+- Focus on solutions that address root causes identified through structured analysis

 **Answer Diagnostic Questions:**
 - Navigate to diagnostic questions section
-- Answer each question based on your investigation
+- Answer each question based on your systematic investigation
-- Use the text editor to provide detailed responses
+- Use the text editor to provide detailed responses within the structured framework
-- Questions help eliminate false leads and confirm hypotheses
+- Questions help eliminate false leads and confirm hypotheses systematically

-### Built-in Examples

-#### **Donut Factory Problem**
-A manufacturing scenario demonstrating:
-- How scaling can reveal hidden single-point failures
-- The importance of per-component validation
-- Pattern recognition in intermittent problems
-- System-level thinking for complex issues

-**Key Learning Points:**
-- One faulty machine out of 10 affects only plain donuts
-- Scale masks problems that exist at smaller volumes
-- Different product lines may use different equipment
-- Quality checks needed at each process stage

-#### **Computer Crash Problem**
-A real technical case study showing:
-- Multi-layer system analysis (hardware/software/firmware)
-- How new components can introduce subtle issues
-- The challenge of intermittent hardware problems
-- Professional debugging methodologies

-**Key Learning Points:**
-- 2018 MacBooks vs 2017 models - new T2 chip introduction
-- Problem occurs only during sleep/wake cycles
-- Hardware replacement doesn't fix software issues
-- Deep system knowledge required for complex problems

-### Advanced Features

-#### **Document Management**
-- **Export**: Share problem documents as files
-- **Import**: Load previously saved problems
-- **Templates**: Start from example problems
+### Using the App Without AI

+The systematic methodology provides significant value even without AI enhancement:

+#### **Manual Analysis Benefits**
+- **Pure Methodology**: Experience the full power of professional troubleshooting frameworks
-- **Version Control**: Track changes to your analysis
+- **Complete Control**: Direct all analysis based on your expertise and knowledge

-#### **Workflow Customization**
-- Choose AI processing mode in settings
-- Switch between workflows for different problems
-- Balance privacy needs with convenience
-- Adapt to your organization's AI policies
+- **Privacy First**: No data leaves your device or goes to external services
+- **Educational Value**: Learn the systematic approach through hands-on practice
+- **Professional Development**: Build skills used in engineering, manufacturing, and scientific fields

+#### **Manual Workflow Process**
+1. **Complete Structured Analysis**: Fill in all IS/IS NOT dimensions thoroughly
+2. **Pattern Recognition**: Look for patterns in your systematic boundary definitions
+3. **Solution Development**: Generate solutions based on your structured findings
+4. **Hypothesis Testing**: Use diagnostic questioning to validate your theories
+5. **Root Cause Identification**: Apply systematic thinking to identify underlying causes

+The built-in examples demonstrate how the methodology works independently of AI, showing professional-grade analysis techniques.

 ## Tips & Best Practices